Robust information divergences for model-form uncertainty arising from sparse data in random PDE: The simplest UQ application: parametric sensitivity analysis

+Recall that $\mathcal{S}$, defined in \cref{eq:parametric-si}, is the sensitivity index based on the logarithmic derivative to control for differences in magnitude between the parameters.
+At present we assume that choice of solver is independent of the choice of parameters; in this case, the variance term of the marginal performance measure in \cref{eq:S-screening-bound} is fixed and the sensitivity of parameters can be screened based on the appropriately scaled FIM appearing in \cref{eq:S-screening-bound}.
+In general, the solver and hence $\nu$ might depend on the parameters as these affect the regularity of the random field.
+In \cref{fig:fim_SE_screening}, the screening index,

-is calculated for $i \in \{\mu,\sigma^2,\ell,\tau^2\}$, the principal parameter directions corresponding to the diagonals of the FIM, and these indices are then compared across a range of nominal models for a fixed goal functional. \Cref{fig:fim_SE_screening} demonstrates the relative insensitivity of perturbations in $\mu$ and $\sigma^2$ over the range of nominal models where $\ell$ and $\tau^2$ vary for $\mu = 0.8$ and $\sigma^2 = 4$. $J$ is computed without sampling using expression \cref{eq:fim-log-norm} and identifies that the directions $\mu$ and $\sigma^2$ might be excluded from the full sensitivity analysis for the given goal functional since the screening index is small relative to the value for other directions.
+is calculated for each $i = 1,\dots,4$, that is for each of the principal parameter directions $\{\mu, \sigma^2, \ell, \tau^2\}$ corresponding to the diagonals of the FIM.
+These indices are compared across a range of nominal models for a fixed goal functional. \Cref{fig:fim_SE_screening} demonstrates the relative insensitivity of perturbations in $\mu$ and $\sigma^2$ over the range of nominal models where $\ell$ and $\tau^2$ vary for $\mu = 0.8$ and $\sigma^2 = 4$. $J$ is computed without sampling using expression \cref{eq:fim-log-norm} and identifies that the directions $\mu$ and $\sigma^2$ might be excluded from the full sensitivity analysis for the given goal functional since the screening index is small relative to the value for other directions.